 We recently tested 20 different reusable water bottles – find out which ones we recommend by reading our guide to the best reusable water bottles for 2019.

 Lidl’s budget bottle is made from stainless steel and uses a double-walled body that aims to keep your drinks hot or cold for longer.
 It’s protected with a ‘leak-proof’ silicone seal and holds 500ml of liquid.

 A handy carry strap attached to this reusable water bottle makes it well-suited to outdoor adventures.
 If you’re convinced by the Ernesto Flask, you can grab one in white, silver or blue.

-With reusable water bottles typically costing between £10 and £35, the Ernesto could be a real bargain.
+With reusable water bottles typically costing between £10 and £35, particularly the metal ones, the Ernesto is pretty good value.
 Plus, you’ll save a tidy sum when you’re not buying bottled water on a daily basis.

-We haven’t tested the Lidl Ernesto reusable water bottle in our lab, but we have gone hands-on with plenty of alternatives.
-For every reusable water bottle in our test, we asked a panel of users to answer the questions that matter the most:
+We haven’t fully tested the Lidl Ernesto reusable water bottle, but our scientists have gotten hands-on with branded water bottles including Chillys, S’well, Bobble, Hip and Brita.
+For every reusable water bottle in our test, we asked a panel of users to try them out and answer the questions that matter the most:

 - How comfortable is the bottle to hold?
 Our testing uncovered a number of bottles that will slip from your hand far too easily.